gabriellazarov/Angular-Project/documentation.md

 Very similar to Finished Games as it is only accessible by logged in users and allows limited but adequate actions with the user's planned games.

 **Profile Page:**\
-Shows info about the user: a profile picture, short description, gender, age, all of which are edit-able and the user's highest rated  (by average score) finished and planned to play games.
+Shows info about the user: a profile picture, short description, age, all of which are edit-able and the user's highest rated  (by average score) finished and planned to play games.